marshallpodgurski/iowaliquorsales/README.md

 Class "E" liquor license, for grocery stores, liquor stores, convenience stores, etc., allows commercial establishments to sell liquor for off-premises consumption in original unopened containers.

 Data was cleaned, processed, and transformed using SQLiteStudio and then imported into Tableau for visuals.
-[Link to dashboard on Tableau](https://public.tableau.com/app/profile/marshall.podgurski/viz/IowaLiquorSales_16670223272870/Dashboard1)
+[Link to Tableau dashboard](https://public.tableau.com/app/profile/marshall.podgurski/viz/IowaLiquorSales_16670223272870/Dashboard1)